nikhils98/nikhils98.github.io/src/pages/posts/self-host-prefect-with-ecs-work-pool.md

 ## Test

 Finally we're done!
 Push a commit to main to trigger the workflow.
-Notice when the `deploy` job starts, a new Fargate task in the cluster will be initialized which will create a Deployment in the Prefect server.
-Since we had added a schedule in our deployment function, the flow will be trigerred automatically every 5 mins and you can observe it in the server UI and in the ECS cluster.
+Notice when the `deploy` job starts, a new Fargate task in the cluster will be initialized which will create a deployment in the Prefect server.
+Since we had added a schedule in our deploy function, the flow will be trigerred automatically every 5 mins and you can observe it in the server UI and in the ECS cluster.

 It may also be worth noting that in the github action, the deploy job is not required to run everytime a new build is created unless the args to the deploy function change.
 This is because it refers to the `mean_and_median-latest` image which is a tag assigned to the newest image during build.
 So this is something that can be optimized.

 ---

 Phew!
 This turned out to be a lot longer than I thought because the set up is quite complex.
 I hope you found it useful.
-It is possible that some of my understanding is inaccurate and if that's the case here, I'd love to be corrected.
 If you have any questions or find a mistake or a better way to accomplish some of the steps here, feel free to connect.